robertpiosik/CodeWebChat/README.md

 ### Context

-- `Code Web Chat: Save Current Context` - Save the currently checked files as a named context for easy reuse.
+- `Code Web Chat: Save Context` - Save the currently checked files as a named context for easy reuse.
 - `Code Web Chat: Apply Context` - Apply a saved context to either replace or merge with the currently checked files.

 ## Enterprise security